 *Soft drinks include juices and carbonated drinks, not “virgin” cocktails.

-** Internet connection aboard Yacht La Pinta consists of 2 computer stations (available in the library) and Wi-Fi in the yacht’s social areas.
+** Wi-Fi is available in the yacht’s social areas.
 Due to the Galapagos’ remote location, internet connection is intermittent and low-bandwidth.

 - Airfare to/from the Galapagos*

 - Galapagos National Park admission fee (US$100 per person)**